-Applicants are required to complete the Budget Justification Workbook.
+Applicants are required to provide a detailed budget justification.
+While the data requested is mandatory, the use of the Budget Justification Workbook is optional.
 This form is available on EERE Exchange at https://eere-Exchange.energy.gov/.
-Prime Recipients must complete each tab of the Budget Justification Workbook for the project as a whole, including all work to be performed by the Prime Recipient and its Subrecipients and Contractors, and provide all requested documentation (e.g., a Federally-approved rate agreement, vendor quotes).
+Prime Recipients must complete each tab of the Budget Justification Workbook for the project as a whole, including all work to be performed by the Prime Recipient and its Subrecipients and Contractors, and provide all requested documentation (e.g., a Federallyapproved rate agreement, vendor quotes).
 Applicants should include costs associated with required annual audits and incurred cost proposals in their proposed budget documents.
 The "Instructions and Summary" included with the Budget Justification Workbook will auto-populate as the applicant enters information into the Workbook.
 Applicants must carefully read the "Instructions and Summary" tab provided within the Budget Justification Workbook.
-Save the Budget Justification Workbook in a single Microsoft Excel file using the following convention for the title "ControlNumber_LeadOrganization_Budget_Justification".
+Save the Budget Justification Workbook in a single Microsoft Excel file using the following convention for the title "ControlNumber LeadOrganization Budget Justification".